Ireland

 Salvia nemorosa

-This species of sage originally comes from the steppe regions of Central and Eastern Europe.
-It forms richly flowering small clumps with straight, upright stems.
+This species of sage originates from the steppe regions of Central and Eastern Europe.
+It forms profusely flowering small clumps with straight, upright stems.
 In flower beds, it looks best in groups.
-Traditionally, it is planted as an accompaniment to roses for its coincident flowering time.
-However, it will also look great in mixed xerophilous steppe plantings with grasses.
+It is traditionally planted as a companion to roses due to the matching flowering time.
+However, it looks equally good in mixed drought-tolerant steppe plantings with grasses.
 It is an excellent food source for bees.
-It lasts 7 days in a vase.
-Amethyst is an elegant variety with long stems and an unusual pink flower color for sage.
+Lasts 7 days in a vase.
+Amethyst is an elegant variety with long stems and a pink flower color that is unusual for sages.

 Sold Out